cdsittampalam/documentation/docs/Partner API.md

 ### Add Trusted Party

 Using the `company_id` for John Doe Group, you can add ACME Corp as a trusted party.
-If the trusted party is of 'type' 'company', you have to specify the web address.
+For the trusted party of 'type' 'company', you specify the web address.

+Using the 'company_id' of ACME corp, you add a trusted user as a trusted party for that company.
 If the trusted party is of 'type' 'user', you have to state the email address.
-In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user, and acme.com as the company.
+In this example, you add Izumi Katsuyoshi with the email address of IKatsuyoshi@gmail.com as the user.

-Users would have been added to the Qredo network through the Qredo Signing app.
+The user would have been added to the Qredo network through the Qredo Signing app.
 When add a trusted party that is a user, they receive an approval request on the Qredo Mobile app.
 Once approved, you will be able to find the trusted party when running a 'Returns All trusted parties for a company' request.

+You first enter **9827feec-4eae-4e80-bda3-daa7c3b97ad1** in Swagger and the following request that delivers a response:

 #### Request